 Reeling in von Hippel-Lindau Disease

-Chicago Dance Instructor Finds Comprehensive Care for Rare Genetic Disorder at Dedicated VHL Center
+Irish Dance Instructor Finds Comprehensive Care for Rare Genetic Disorder at Dedicated VHL Center

 After undergoing surgery to address ovarian cysts, Ellen Waller, 31, wasn’t too concerned about the laboratory tests being performed on the cysts to determine their pathology and type.

 "I had never had anything wrong with me and I thought I was perfectly healthy," said the Irish dance instructor from Chicago.
 "It was shocking to learn I had a genetic syndrome that causes tumors to form throughout my body."